 No. 13 Wisconsin routs Michigan 49-11 in 1st game in 3 weeks

-The Badgers (2-0) returned to competition after canceling two games of their all-Big Ten schedule due to a COVID-19 breakout within the program and didn’t look rusty at all against a hapless team.
+Wisconsin (2-0) returned to competition after canceling two games of its all-Big Ten schedule due to a COVID-19 breakout within the program and rolled past a hapless team.

-“I’m really proud of the way that everyone kind of worked through what we’ve gone through,” coach Paul Chryst said.
-“It was great to get back to playing.”
+''I'm really proud of the way that everyone kind of worked through what we've gone through,'' coach Paul Chryst said.

 Early on, it appeared Michigan might put up a fight before getting knocked out in front of friends and family in its mostly empty stadium.

-The Wolverines forced the Graham Mertz-led offense to punt after the game’s opening possession, only to give the ball back on the next snap when a dropped pass was picked off by Wisconsin linebacker Leo Chenal.
+The Wolverines forced the Graham Mertz-led offense to punt after the game's opening possession, only to give the ball back on the next snap when a dropped pass was picked off.

 Wisconsin's first two touchdowns - Watson's 2-yard run and Mertz's 1-yard pass to Stokke - were four plays after Joe Milton's passes were intercepted.
 The running back and fullback scored their second touchdowns on runs in the second quarter, giving the Badgers a 28-0 lead that was large enough against an offensively challenged team.